Braille: Unicode

 The Braille set was added to the Unicode Standard in version 3.0 (1999).

 Most braille embossers and refreshable braille displays do not use the Unicode code points, but instead reuse the 8-bit code points that are assigned to standard ASCII for braille ASCII.
 (Thus, for simple material, the same bitstream may be interpreted equally as visual letter forms for sighted readers or their exact semantic equivalent in tactile patterns for blind readers.
-However some codes have quite different tactile versus visual interpretations and most are not even defined in Braille ASCII.)
+However, some codes have quite different tactile versus visual interpretations and most are not even defined in Braille ASCII.)

 Some embossers have proprietary control codes for 8-dot braille or for full graphics mode, where dots may be placed anywhere on the page without leaving any space between braille cells so that continuous lines can be drawn in diagrams, but these are rarely used and are not standard.

 The Unicode standard encodes 6-dot and 8-dot braille glyphs according to their binary appearance, rather than following their assigned numeric order.
 Dot 1 corresponds to the least significant bit of the low byte of the Unicode scalar value, and dot 8 to the high bit of that byte.

 The Unicode block for braille is U+2800 ...
 U+28FF.
 The mapping of patterns to characters etc. is language dependent: even for English for example, see American Braille and English Braille.

 Observation

 Every year on 4 January, World Braille Day is observed internationally to commemorate the birth of Louis Braille and to recognize his efforts.
 Although the event is not considered a public holiday, it has been recognized by the United Nations as an official day of celebration since 2019.

+The 200th anniversary of the launch of braille was celebrated in 2024.
+In the UK, the Royal National Institute of Blind People has held celebrations from September 2024 until August 2025.

 Braille devices

-There is a variety of contemporary electronic devices that serve the needs of blind people that operate in Braille, such as refreshable braille displays and Braille e-book that use different technologies for transmitting graphic information of different types (pictures, maps, graphs, texts, etc.).
+There is a variety of contemporary electronic devices that serve the needs of blind people that operate in Braille, such as refreshable braille displays and Braille e-books that use different technologies for transmitting graphic information of different types (pictures, maps, graphs, texts, etc.).